A year after the Jan. 6 attack, Congress is plagued by a toxic atmosphere

 "It has certainly accelerated, I think, the polarization and the partisanship and the tension that exists in the House," he told NPR.

 Security fears prompted House Speaker Nancy Pelosi, D-Calif., to install metal detectors to screen members entering the House chamber.
-Republicans complained they weren't consulted before they went up and said with the armed security in and around the building metal detectors aren't needed.
+Republicans complained that they weren't consulted before they went up and said that with the armed security in and around the building, metal detectors aren't needed.
 But some Democrats said they fear for their safety based on public comments from some GOP lawmakers.

 Every time members enter the chamber, it's a reminder that they don't trust each other, and it adds to the toxic and polarizing atmosphere in the House.